-APD is not a hearing impairment, as many APDs have A1 hearing, but the inability to process what is heard.
+APD is not a hearing impairment, as many APDs have perfect (A1) hearing, but the inability to process what is heard.

-There are also many other hidden implications, which are not always apparent even to the sufferer.
+There can also many other hidden implications, which are not always apparent even to the sufferer.

 In many instances APD comes as part of an Invisible Disability package, and in some instances the other disability may mask the APD.
 This multiple disability scenario indicates that a transdiscipline approach to research, diagnosis, and treatment is of the utmost importance.

 Especially as APD can mimic many of the other Invisible Disabilities.

 APD is a way of life not just a disability.

 APDUK is trying to promote an increased understanding of APD in the UK by both the professional establishment, especially in the fields of education and employment, and the general public.